derby-developers/api_doc/source/includes/instant_racing/_race_groups.md

 id |
 name |
 description |
-locked | boolean indicating if this group is locked or unlocked for the user current_points | current points awarded to unlock this group unlock_points | total points to unlock this group unlock_cost | coin cost to unlock group wager_count | total number of wagers a user has placed on this race group race_count | total number of races a user has played on this race group winning_win_count | number of winning win bets a user has placed on this race group
+position | the position that this race group should be displayed in a list locked | boolean indicating if this group is locked or unlocked for the user current_points | current points awarded to unlock this group unlock_points | total points to unlock this group unlock_cost | coin cost to unlock group progress | a number between 0 and 1 indicating the user's progress towards unlocking the race group wager_count | total number of wagers a user has placed on this race group race_count | total number of races a user has played on this race group winning_win_count | number of winning win bets a user has placed on this race group